How can I help myself cope?

-The people closest to you can be really important in helping you manage your mood.
-(See ‘How can friends and family help?’ on p.24 for ideas about the kind of support they can offer you.)
+The people closest to you can be really important in helping you manage your mood (see ‘How can friends and family help?’ for ideas about the kind of support they can offer you).

 Making connections with people with similar or shared experiences can be really helpful.
 You could try talking to other people who have bipolar disorder to share your feelings, experiences and ideas for looking after yourself.

-If you’re seeking peer support on the internet, it’s important to look after your online wellbeing.
-(See our online booklet How to stay safe online for more information.)
+If you are seeking peer support on the internet, it is important to look after your online wellbeing.

 “No two people’s experience is the same but there’s a peace and joy in not having to explain.
 Of shared understanding.
 Of coming home”